2025 Solar Incentives Guide for Rutland, IL - Tax Credits & Rebates

 EcoWatch's Rutland, IL Solar Incentives FAQs

-If your solar system was installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-If your system was installed between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the exact installation date.
-Talking to the company that installed your solar system, or any local Rutland solar installer, can help you learn what incentives you can apply for.
+If your solar panels were installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
+If you installed your system between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the exact installation date.
+Speaking with the company that installed your system, or any local Rutland solar installer, can help you learn more about what incentives you can apply for.

-Solar energy is a renewable energy source — by changing where you get your energy, you help lessen the strain on our planet's resources.
-Solar panels can also lower the CO2 emissions from your home by 450 pounds annually, or roughly 9,000 pounds over 20 years.
+Solar energy is a renewable energy source — by changing where you get your energy, you can help reduce the strain on our planet's resources.
+You can also reduce the CO2 emissions from your home by 450 pounds a year, or roughly 9,000 pounds over 20 years.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.